2024

 What are Employee Turnover Costs?

-Measuring the turnover rate in your company is a necessary process every human resources department has to go through.
-But why?
-Why is it so important to measure it and what are the consequences of not reducing employee turnover rates?
+Every human resources department must measure the turnover rate in their company.
+But why is it so important to measure it, and what are the consequences of not reducing employee turnover rates?

-In the first place, replacing an employee within the first year is expensive.
+First, replacing an employee within the first year is expensive.
 According to TinyPulse, replacing an employee in the first year can cost up to 33% of the person’s salary.
-This, in terms of numbers and finances, is expensive.
+This is expensive in terms of numbers and finances.

-In addition, for executives and educated staff members earning an average of $100.000 a year the number can rise up to 213%.
+In addition, executives and educated staff members earning an average of $100.000 a year can increase their salaries by 213%.

 As you can see, replacing employees within the first year of employment is expensive.
-Therefore, keeping constant and high turnover rates can have a negative impact on a company’s resources.
+Therefore, keeping constant and high turnover rates can negatively impact a company’s resources.

-Here, you can fill in the boxes with numbers such as employee salary, supervisor salary, and an HR person’s salary.
-Then, you will get the exact number that represents the cost of losing that specific employee.
+Here, you can fill the boxes with numbers such as employee salary, supervisor salary, and an HR person’s salary.
+Then, you will get the exact number representing the cost of losing that specific employee.

 How to Interpret Employee Turnover Rates?

-Measuring employee turnover rates in your company is important.
+Measuring employee turnover rates in your company is essential.
 However, it is just one part of the equation.
-Not only you can calculate the percentage of how many employees leave, but by measuring turnover rates, you can take a deeper look at your company’s overall health.
+Not only can you calculate the percentage of how many employees leave, but by measuring turnover rates, you can take a deeper look at your company’s overall health.

-What can you do with the results of the calculation?
+What can you do with the calculation results?

 1. Compare Your Turnover Rates With Healthy Rates in the Same Market

 Having turnover rates in your company is inevitable.
 People quit their jobs for thousands of reasons.
-Nevertheless, having a high turnover rate is not normal and indicates something is not working how it should work.
+Nevertheless, having a high turnover rate is not normal and indicates that something is not working as it should.

-In order to determine if your turnover rate is too high, you need to compare your results with normal or healthy turnover rates in the same industry.
-Later in this article, I will show you healthy numbers for different industries.
+To determine if your turnover rate is too high, compare your results with average or healthy turnover rates in the same industry.
+Later in this article, I will show you healthy numbers for different sectors.

 2. Determine Who Leaves and Who Stays

 After comparing your turnover rates with healthy rates across the industry, you need to know who leaves the company and who stays.
-Even having a lower turnover rate than the usual will have a negative impact depending on the people who leave.
+Even a lower turnover rate than usual will have a negative impact, depending on the people who leave.

-Losing your best talents, executives, and important positions in your company will have a negative effect on your company’s performance and resources.
+Losing your best talents, executives, and important positions in your company will negatively affect your company’s performance and resources.

 3. Interview People Who Leave

-An important step to reducing employee turnover rates in your company is finding out why some people leave.
-By getting to know the specific reasons, you can work on any aspect in your company that increases retention rates.
+Finding out why some people leave is an essential step to reducing employee turnover rates in your company.
+By learning the specific reasons, you can work on any aspect of your company that increases retention rates.

 What is a Healthy Employee Turnover Rate?